icsi-berkeley/ecg-specializer/specializer_tutorial.md

 * Should contain following directories: lib, src, and grammars

 Although there is a GUI in the form of the ECG Workbench (Gilardi & Feldman, 2008), it is also possible to run the ECG Analyzer from a UNIX environment with access to the proper files.
 This method is used in connecting the Analyzer to an "action" end – the Problem Solver (Figure 1).
-This particular tutorial is based on a simple Robot simulation application, but the simulator (MORSE: [http://www.openrobots.org/morse/doc/1.2/user/installation.html](http://www.openrobots.org/morse/doc/1.2/user/installation.html)) is platform-dependent and is not included.
+This particular tutorial is based on a simple Robot simulation application; the simulator (MORSE: [http://www.openrobots.org/morse/doc/1.2/user/installation.html](http://www.openrobots.org/morse/doc/1.2/user/installation.html)) is platform-dependent.
+The necessary files are included in the directory (under src/main/morse), but the simulator itself must be installed separately.
+A guide for Morse installation is included here: https://github.com/icsi-berkeley/ecg-specializer/blob/master/morse_installation.md

 However, utterances from the "robots" grammar will yield N-Tuples (Figure 1), which can be viewed interactively in a "debugging" mode; these N-Tuples provide specifications to the Problem Solver in the form of a Python dictionary converting the initial linguistic input to a task description.

 ![Robot Simulation](RobotSim.jpg)